 Web page transitions range from simple to intricate, and can enhance a user’s experience by providing context and visual continuity.
 When done well, page transitions can also reinforce branding and heighten engagement.
 This French Bose website does a terrific job at drawing you into the world of each set of headphones.
 Hover over a box on the home page and the headphones come forward.
 Click on the product, and a box opens to further immerse yourself into product details and the brand itself.

-Subtle web animation can add interest to your brand, can add character to your company’s identity, and draws attention to what your brand offers.
+Subtle web animation can add interest to your brand and add character to your company’s identity.
 Drybar is another example of a site that uses HTML5 and CSS3 in fresh, inviting ways.
-In addition to the sliding feature on the homepage, Drybar’s entire website is filled with tiny, gratifying animations.
+In addition to the sliding feature on the homepage, Drybar’s entire website is filled with gratifying web animations.
 When you move your mouse over the little hairdryer, it bounces.
 Hover over the icons in the navigation, and each respond with a small visual wink.

-Blending web animation with compelling visual design allows the Isadora Agency to personalize experiences for vastly diverse types of consumers.
+Blending web animation with compelling visual design allows a Digital Agency to personalize experiences for vastly diverse types of consumers.
 Beyond that, movement can help drive important behaviors like engagement and conversion.